F3real/F3real.github.io/content/implicit_dll_linking.md

           ....
 ~~~

-Hint is used by loader as attempt to find location of function faster.
+The hint is used by the loader as an attempt to find the location of function faster.
-Now to create lib file we have first to create export definition file (`.def`).
-Standard form of def file is:
+Now to create lib file we have first to create an export definition file (`.def`).
+The standard form of def file is:

 ~~~text
 LIBRARY   ourdll.dll